0x48piraj/wrong8007/docs/security-model.md

 This creates an intentional asymmetry:

-* **Detection and activation** are handled by the kernel.
+* Detection and activation are handled by the kernel.
-* **The configured consequence** is executed in user space.
+* The configured consequence is executed in user space.

 The configured action therefore inherits the privileges and execution environment of the User Mode Helper path and should be treated as a high-privilege operation.

-The activation latch and deferred execution mechanics are described in [development.md](development.md).

 ## One-shot execution guarantee

 All triggers converge on a single execution latch.
-At most one activation can consume it, even when multiple triggers activate concurrently.
+At most one activation can consume it even when multiple triggers activate concurrently.

 ```mermaid
 flowchart LR